okazaki0/pyfed/README.md

 2. Launch the training: `python run/network/main.py [arguments]`
 3. Get the results

 All arguments have default values.
-However, these arguments should be set to the desired settings.
+However, these arguments should be set to the desired settings either manually or using a config file.

 ### Launching the Workers